en flag +1 214 306 68 37

 Solution:

-The first and foremost precaution for challenges like this is a decent architecture of your big data solution.
-As long as your big data solution can boast such a thing, less problems are likely to occur later.
+The first and foremost precaution for technical challenges like this is a decent architecture of your big data solution.
+As long as your big data solution can boast such a thing, less issues are likely to occur later.
 Another highly important thing to do is designing your big data algorithms while keeping future upscaling in mind.

 But besides that, you also need to plan for your system’s maintenance and support so that any changes related to data growth are properly attended to.
 And on top of that, holding systematic performance audits can help identify weak spots and timely address them.

-Win or lose?
+Win or Lose?

 As you could have noticed, most of the reviewed challenges can be foreseen and dealt with, if your big data solution has a decent, well-organized and thought-through architecture.
 And this means that companies should undertake a systematic approach to it.
 But besides that, companies should: